smartcontractkit/aptos-starter-kit/README.md

 In folder modules, there are 3 aptos projects to publish the modules that are used for Chainlink products on Aptos.
 Chainlink Price Feed products related modules are saved in `price_feed_demo`. `ccip_message_receiver`, `ccip_message_sender` are used to publish receiver and sender modules on Aptos network.

 In folder scripts, there are ts scripts to do the following tasks:
-- Transfer message, token and PTT from Aptos -> EVM using official router
+- Transfer message, token and PTT from Aptos -> EVM using Chainlink router
 - Transfer message, token and PTT from Aptos -> EVM using custom router
-- Transfer message, token and PTT from EVM -> Aptos using official router
+- Transfer message, token and PTT from EVM -> Aptos using Chainlink router

 ## Prerequisites